 Working in partnership to provide quality training

-Red Zebra works with partners including KM Charity Team and Social Enterprise Kent to ensure that voluntary, community and social enterprise organisations can access high quality training opportunities.
+Red Zebra works with a range of local training partners to ensure that voluntary, community and social enterprise organisations can access high quality training opportunities.

 Training from other providers

 Kent charities and community groups are invited to a free session, giving an Introduction to Internet Security

 Kent Innovation Centre, Broadstairs, 4th April 2019 10.30am-12pm

 The session is aimed at employees and volunteers from Kent charities and community groups looking for an introduction to internet security in the workplace, including:

 The threat environment (social engineering/malware/phishing emails)

 Reporting / support

 There will also be opportunities to chat with other organisations over tea, coffee & light refreshments.